nnethercote/perf-book/src/profiling.md

 # Profiling

 When optimizing a program, you also need a way to determine which parts of the program are hot and worth modifying.
-This is best done with a profiler.
+This is best done via profiling.

+## Profilers

 There are many different profilers available, each with their strengths and weaknesses.
 The following is an incomplete list of profilers that have been used successfully on Rust programs.
 - [perf] is a general-purpose profiler that uses hardware performance counters.
   The [Hotspot] viewer is good for viewing data recorded by perf.
 - [Cachegrind] & [Callgrind] give global, per-function, and per-source-line